knowledge center

 7. Compulsive behaviour

-Some breeds of dogs are prone to tail chasing and tail chewing.
-The result is a vicious circle wherein a dog chews on his tail to get rid of irritation, however, chewing results in more irritation, and thus increased chewing.
-You can talk to the vet regarding it and put a collar so that he is not able to chew on his tail.
+Some breeds of dogs are prone to tail chasing and tail biting.
+The result is a vicious circle wherein a dog bites on his tail to get rid of irritation, however, biting results in more irritation, and thus increased biting.
+You can talk to the vet regarding it and put a collar so that he is not able to bite on his tail.

 8. Previous trauma